symfony-cmf/symfony-cmf-docs/bundles/routing-extra.rst

 * RouteObjectInterface: The provided documents implement this interface to map content to routes and to (optional) provide a custom route name instead of the symfony core compatible route name.
-* Redirections: This bundle provides a RedirectController.
+* Redirections: This bundle provides a controller to handle redirections.

-TODO: see DependencyInjection/Configuration.php of this bundle.
-I could not figure out how to set this mapping as a default mapping.
-Meanwhile, in order to do redirections, you need to add an entry to your mapping in the project configuration

 .. configuration-block::